 Dodd-Frank requires call centers to record calls and save them with timestamps.
 There is also some overlap between Dodd-Frank and unfair, abusive or deceptive tactics.

 Outside of regulatory requirements set forth by the government, agents should abide by brand guidelines and adhere to the scripts they are provided with.
 This will ensure that your agents are representing your brand correctly and servicing customers the way they should be.

 Benefits of Monitoring Agent Performance

 There are several benefits that come with monitoring agent performance, including:

 Discover best practices

 PerformLine Can Help

-PerformLine is an end-to-end solution for contact centers that empowers enterprises with the tools they need to gain comprehensive analyses and visualizations about their agent performance and compliance data.
+PerformLine is an end-to-end solution for call centers that empowers enterprises with the tools they need to gain comprehensive analyses and visualizations about their agent performance and compliance data.

 PerformLine provides a SaaS solution for sales performance and regulatory monitoring.
 Monitor agent performance against industry standards, and customize the rules for your specific brand guidelines.

-If you want to learn more about PerformLine’s Contact Center Monitoring and Pro Analytics, our experts are ready to help.
+If you want to learn more about PerformLine’s Call Center Monitoring solution, our experts are ready to help.